-Delivery by specialist Qualified Teachers of the Deaf.
+Delivery by specialist Qualified Teachers of the Deaf and other specialist staff with the relevant skills and experience.

 Four year topic cycle-cross curricular covering History/ Geography/ Art and Design and DT allowing children to contextualise and 'join up' learning, building their general knowledge and enquiry skills as well as their communication, literacy and numeracy skills.